CodeSeoul/ltc_attendance/README.md

 See Issues for the features we're working on.

+Currently, the application has no authentication, and anyone can create events or register.
+The application is not yet ready for production, but the core features of event creation and attendance marking are there.

 ## Setup instructions

 We'll assume you have no experience with NodeJS or the ecosystem.